The-Quick-Desk/tqd-devopslabs/agile/redmine/README.md

 ````

 ⚠️ **Important:**
-Update the environment variables in:
+Update the environment variables according to your setup (ports, credentials) in:

 * `.env`
 * `docker-compose.yaml`

-according to your setup (ports, credentials, domain/IP).

 2. **Start the Redmine stack**